Understanding BTC-Collateralised Stablecoins

 Comparing Approaches to BTC-Backed Stability

-The stablecoin landscape includes several approaches to maintaining a dollar peg.
+The stablecoin market includes several approaches to maintaining a dollar peg.
 Algorithmic stablecoins use supply expansion and contraction without direct collateral backing.
 Fiat-backed stablecoins hold dollar reserves in traditional bank accounts.
 Crypto-collateralized stablecoins lock volatile assets in overcollateralized positions.

 The Ducat Protocol is designed for users who want dollar liquidity without surrendering control of their Bitcoin.
 By keeping everything on L1, it preserves the properties that make BTC the preferred collateral asset for long-term holders.